RyanFrantz/engineering/architecture_reviews_summary.md

 ## What is an AR not?

 ARs are not approval mechanisms.
-For example, an AR cohort may decide that a given approach is not in our interests (i.e. costs outweight benefits) or the given problem doesn't need to be addressed at the time.
+For example, an AR cohort may decide that a given approach is not in our interests (i.e. costs outweigh benefits) or the given problem doesn't need to be addressed at the time.
 The engineers presenting the given problem may choose to proceed with the work.
 They can do so, knowing the consensus has been documented, at least.